-To receive a prescription for medication that a qualified patient may self-administer to end the qualified patient's life pursuant to this chapter, a qualified patient shall have made an oral request and a written request, and reiterate the oral request to the qualified patient's attending provider not less than twenty days after making the initial oral request.
+Except as otherwise provided in section 327L-11(c), to receive a prescription for medication that a qualified patient may self-administer to end the qualified patient's life pursuant to this chapter, a qualified patient shall have made an oral request and a written request, and reiterate the oral request to the qualified patient's attending provider no less than five days after making the initial oral request.
 At the time the qualified patient makes the second oral request, the attending provider shall offer the qualified patient an opportunity to rescind the request.
-[L 2018, c 2, pt of §3]
+[L 2018, c 2, pt of §3; am L 2023, c 43, §4]